 - The engineering geology report shall be prepared and signed by a California Certified Engineering Geologist and the geotechnical report shall be prepared and signed by a California Registered Civil Engineer experienced in the area of geotechnical engineering.
 Geology and geotechnical reports shall include site-specific studies and analyses for all potential geologic and/or geotechnical hazards.
-Geotechnical reports shall address the design of pilings, foundations, walls below grade, retaining walls, shoring, subgrade preparation for floor slab support, paving, earthwork methodologies, and dewatering, where applicable. - Geology and geotechnical reports may be prepared separately or together. - Where the studies indicate, compensating siting and design features shall be required. - Laboratory testing of soils shall demonstrate the suitability of underlying native soils to support driven piles to the satisfaction of the City of Carson Building Official. - Enforcement Agency: City of Carson Department of Development Services, Building and Safety Division - Monitoring Agency: City of Carson Department of Development Services, Building and Safety Division
+Geotechnical reports shall address the design of pilings, foundations, walls below grade, retaining walls, shoring, subgrade preparation for floor slab support, paving, earthwork methodologies, and dewatering, where applicable. - Geology and geotechnical reports may be prepared separately or together. - Where the studies indicate, compensating siting and design features shall be required. - Laboratory testing of soils shall demonstrate the suitability of underlying native soils to support driven piles to the satisfaction of the City of Carson Building Official.

+Enforcement Agency: City of Carson Department of Development Services,

-- Mitigation Measure E-2: Due to the classification of portions of the Project site as a liquefaction zone, the Applicant shall demonstrate that liquefaction either poses a sufficiently low hazard to satisfy the defined acceptable risk criteria, in accordance with CDMG Special Bulletin 117, or (b) implement suitable mitigation measures to effectively reduce the hazard to acceptable levels (CCR Title 14, Section 3721).
-The analysis of liquefaction risk shall be prepared by a registered civil engineer and shall be submitted to the satisfaction of the City Building Official. - Enforcement Agency: City of Carson Department of Development Services, Building and Safety Division - Monitoring Agency: City of Carson Department of Development Services, Building and Safety Division
+Mitigation Measure E-2: Due to the classification of portions of the Project site as a liquefaction zone, the Applicant shall demonstrate that liquefaction either poses a sufficiently low hazard to satisfy the defined acceptable risk criteria, in accordance with CDMG Special Bulletin 117, or (b) implement suitable mitigation measures to effectively reduce the hazard to acceptable levels (CCR Title 14, Section 3721).
+The analysis of liquefaction risk shall be prepared by a registered civil engineer and shall be submitted to the satisfaction of the City Building Official.

+Enforcement Agency: City of Carson Department of Development Services,

-- Mitigation Measure E-3: Any roads realigned from the existing configuration or, otherwise, located in areas underlain by waste soils shall comply with site-specific recommendations as set forth in engineering geology and geotechnical reports prepared to the satisfaction of City of Carson building officials. - Enforcement Agency: City of Carson Department of Development Services, Building and Safety and Engineering Divisions - Monitoring Agency: City of Carson Department of Development Services, Building and Safety and Engineering Divisions
+Mitigation Measure E-3: Any roads realigned from the existing configuration or, otherwise, located in areas underlain by waste soils shall comply with site-specific recommendations as set forth in engineering geology and geotechnical reports prepared to the satisfaction of City of Carson building officials.

+Enforcement Agency: City of Carson Department of Development Services,

+Building and Safety and Engineering Divisions

+Building and Safety and Engineering Divisions